cpury/cpury.github.io/_posts/2017-08-08-learning-math.md

 human, I surely can relate to almost-correct math, if anything.

-Today's post will be much more practical than usual, so if you want to build this at home, get your long neglected Pythons out of their cages!
+Today's post will be much more practical than usual, so if you want to build this at home, get your long-neglected Pythons out of their cages!
 You can find the complete code with lots of improvements [here](https://github.com/cpury/lstm-math).